From Hong Kong Skylines to Singapore Shores

 Embark on a journey that perfectly blends vibrant city ports with days at sea aboard the refurbished Westerdam (updated in 2023).
 With a comfortable capacity of just under 2,000 guests, it’s big enough to offer diversity yet intimate enough to feel cozy.
 Though many cruise lines follow this itinerary, if you prefer a smaller or more luxurious ship, just ask your travel advisor for some suggestions.

 Each day onboard offers something unique.
 Unwinding to classical tunes in the Explorer’s Lounge, or live performances in the Rolling Stone Club, to the fun piano bar.
 Pool deck talent keeps the atmosphere lively, while enriching lectures—like the fascinating History of Vietnam—inform and inspire.
-Another great thing about this cruise is the onboard travel expert who knows the local economy, culture, and hidden gems of each port, which offers personalized sessions and lively lectures, adding depth to your Asian experience.
+Holland America also has Cultural Ambassadors on cruises, offering guests immersive experiences in the destination traditions, art, dance, language, and cuisine through lectures and one-to-one meetings.

 We began our Asian adventure with two nights at the Royal Garden Hotel—an ideal spot just a block from Victoria Bay, perfect for walks and surrounded by plenty of cafés.
 The breakfast buffet was a tasty mix of Chinese and American favorites.

 Kicked off with a classic Hong Kong experience: crossing Victoria Harbour on the iconic Star Ferry.
 Then came the thrill of riding the Peak Tram, the world’s steepest funicular railway, offering incredible views from the summit.
-Later, we visited Stanley, a sunny market town on Hong Kong Island’s south side, full of charm and local flavor.
-Tip: Make sure to have a guide or purchase the Skip the Line tickets for the Trams – the lines were long.
+Later, we visited Stanley, a sunny market town on Hong Kong Island’s south side.
+Tip: Make sure to have a guide or purchase the Skip the Line tickets for the Trams – the lines were long.![]()

 From towering 128-story skyscrapers to the bustling energy of Kowloon’s markets, temples, and Buddhist nunnery, Hong Kong truly pulses with life.
 Home to 7 million people, its density far surpasses Manhattan’s on a much larger scale!
-We tried to visit Travel + Leisure’s #1 spot, Bar Leone, but with a 3-hour wait, we instead enjoyed an unforgettable meal at Michelin-recognized Tim Ho Wan— delicious Dim Sum.
-Tip – many local restaurants in Hong Kong only have chopsticks, and hot tea is automatic with the meal.
+We tried to visit Travel + Leisure’s #1 spot, Bar Leone, but with a 3-hour wait, we instead enjoyed a fun meal at Michelin-recognized Tim Ho Wan— not a fancy place, but delicious Dim Sum.
+FYI – many local restaurants in Hong Kong only have chopsticks, and hot tea is automatic with the meal.

 Then onwards to Hanoi with a stop at a local pearl farm, how interesting to see how they cultivate the pearls, by placing a natural bead into the ovary of the pearl that over 2 – 5 years creates an incredible pearl with the color created by the membrane of the pearl.